alwaysdata/documentation/domains/transfer-a-domain/index.en.md

 tags = ["domains"]
 +++

-This operation is [charged](https://www.alwaysdata.com/en/domains/#main)for.
+This operation is [charged](https://www.alwaysdata.com/en/domains/#main) for.
 It allows transferring the *administrative* management of your domain to alwaysdata.

 ## Preparation ahead of time